aliceportes/Case-Study-How-does-a-bike-share-navigate-speedy-success/Cyclistic_Case_Study_Capstone.md

 ## 5. Process Phase

-**Tools chosen and why:**
+**Tool chosen and why:**
-I chose **R** for data cleaning and transformation due to the dataset's large size, which would have been challenging to handle in Excel.
-For data visualization, I used **Tableau**, a tool I recently started learning and enjoyed working with during this project.
+I used **R** for data cleaning and transformation because of its strong capabilities for handling large datasets and performing efficient data manipulation — advantages not easily achievable in spreadsheet tools like Excel.
+Since **R** was a core tool taught during the Google Data Analytics course, it aligned perfectly with the project requirements.

 **Loading and setting up the environment:**